 Streamr has come a long way since we brought our crowdfunding to a close back in October 2017.
-And so much of our current success is down to you, our community of nearly 10,000 strong.
+And so much of the current success is down to you, the community of nearly 10,000 strong.
 Whether you’re on Reddit, Telegram, Peepth, Twitter, YouTube, GitHub or one of the frequent users of our editor and engine, your support is essential to our continued progress.

-Happily, many of you have asked how you can help further our shared goal of a fairer data economy, so with this in mind, we’ve launched the Community Fund — backed by 2,000,000 in DATA tokens — to help implement ideas with some real resources at the community’s disposal.
-Community Fund projects can be picked up and proposed on this Reddit thread.
+Happily, many of you have asked how you can help further the shared goal of a fairer data economy, so with this in mind, Streamr has launched the Community Fund — backed by 2,000,000 in DATA tokens — to help implement ideas with resources at the community’s disposal.
+Community Fund projects can be picked up and proposed on the Community Forum.

-We have also compiled this list of #8 ways you can help!
-Here they are:
+The team have also compiled this list of #8 ways you can help!

-If there’s an integration, use case, or product you’d like to build or explore using Streamr, we’d love to support you.
+If there’s an integration, use case, or product you’d like to build or explore using Streamr, the Community Fund can support you.

-Our real-time data Marketplace (now open sourced) is starting to fill up with dozens of free and paid for streams.
+Streamr’s real-time data Marketplace (now open sourced) is filling up with dozens of free and paid for streams.
 This data can be easily utilised in conjunction with the Streamr Editor tool, allowing anyone to rapidly connect real-world events to smart contracts.
 It’s also fairly simple to connect IoT devices or create a new data stream such as in this Fitbit example.
 You can make use of our API explorer to start building dApps on top of the Streamr platform.

-We’re currently working with developers on projects to consolidate global air pollution data streams into a purchasable bundle on the Marketplace, and turn web browser data into products on the Marketplace.
-Integrations with privacy focused dApps or browsers, such as Brave, are something we’re very keen to pursue.
+The team is currently working with developers on projects to consolidate global air pollution data streams into a purchasable bundle on the Marketplace, and turn web browser data into products on the Marketplace.
+Integrations with privacy focused dApps are something that can be explored.

 We’re always on the lookout for other projects and initiatives aligned with our ambitions or a potential beneficiary of our tech stack.
 If you can broker an introduction to a new partner or simply inform us about a collaboration that leads to a relationship with Streamr, we’ll reward you as part of our bounty program.
 Just send an email to email@example.com with as much information as possible and our partnership team will do the rest.
 We’ll then be in touch about compensation if an agreement is generated.